-The Police Department is currently working with the Merrimack County Human Services Department and Riverbend on implementing an Adverse Childhood Experience Response Team (ACERT).
-This team will be a partnership that will be deployed to serve children who have been exposed to violence.
-The ACERT members will be trained to respond to incidents, assess situations, and determine next steps that can be taken for the child, such as support groups, mental health counseling, early childhood education, or child-parent psychotherapy.
+In October 2019, the Police Department, with the assistance of the Merrimack County Human Services Department and Riverbend, implemented an Adverse Childhood Experience Response Team (ACERT).
+This team is a partnership that has been deployed to serve children who have been exposed to violence.
+The ACERT members have been trained to respond to incidents, assess situations, and determine next steps that can be taken for the child, such as support groups, mental health counseling, early childhood education, or child-parent psychotherapy.
 The Department was awarded grant funding in the amount of \$60,000 from the Granite United Way to assist with the ACERT efforts.
+The Concord School District also supplied funds to pay for training of all officers in Trauma Informed Policing.
+Since its inception, the ACERT team has conducted over 125 home visits.